elizabethnewman/hessQuik/paper/paper.md

 ## Implemented `hessQuik` Layers

 The `hessQuik` package includes a variety of popular functions which can be composed to form complex models.
-Currently supported layers include, but are not limited to, the following:
+Each layer incorporates a nonlinear activation function, $\sigma: \Rbb \to \Rbb$, that is applied entry-wise.
+The `hessQuik` package provides several activation functions, including sigmoid, hyperbolic tangent, and softplus.
+Currently supported layers include the following:

 * `singleLayer`: This layer consists of an affine transformation followed by pointwise nonlinearity.
 Multilayer perceptron neural networks are built upon these layers.
 	\begin{align}